We believe in one God—Father, Son and Holy Spirit.

 We believe in the Gospel—the good news of salvation.

 We believe that mankind was originally created good but fell into a state of sin through disobedience.
 We inherit a sinful nature from Adam and we commit individual sins.
 This sin separates us from God and makes it impossible for us to earn salvation by works.

 We believe that in His life, death, resurrection, and ascension, Jesus Christ accomplished salvation for sinners.
 In His life, He kept God’s law on our behalf.
-He died a substitutionary death in our place, satisfying divine wrath.
-Salvation is found only in His shed blood.
+In His death, He suffered as our substitute and satisfied the divine wrath we deserved.
 He took our guilt upon Himself and credited His righteousness to our account.
 In His resurrection, we receive newness of life now and eternal life to come.
 In His ascension, He poured out the Holy Spirit on His church and He continually intercedes for us.
 This entire salvation is the free and gracious work of God alone.

 We believe that one receives Jesus Christ’s merits by repenting of sin, believing in the good news of His death and resurrection, and confessing Him as Lord and Savior.
 As a sign of this salvation, every professing believer is to be baptized by immersion.
 We believe that the entire salvation experience consists of regeneration, justification, sanctification, and future glorification.